BoxiLin/pre-post-gwas-processes/README.md

-# Scripts for pre- and post- gwas processes
+# Memo for pre- and post- gwas processes